Liu3422/Summer_RISCV/README.md

         - All instructions follow natural alignment.
     - hash maps for converting opcode, funct3, and ALU_Operation to names
     - every testbench component (is model + checker sufficient for scoreboard?) featured in the instruction() class
-    - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes and resets.
+    - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes both and resets.

     Future:
     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)